 During installation of the first central computer in a configuration group, the setup program prompts you to supply a configuration group password.
 When you install additional central computers in the configuration group, the setup program prompts you for a configuration group password.
 Provide the same password you supplied when installing the first central computer.
 If you provide a different password, the central computer is unable to access shared information.
-For more information about changing this password, see the User Guide for Net/Q Sentinel Agent Manager.
+For more information about changing this password, see the NetIQ Agent Manager User Guide.